 Unsubstantiated: there is insufficient evidence to either prove or disprove the allegation.
-The term, therefore, does not imply guilt or innocence; or, person/child who made the allegation is in need of help themselves and whether a referral to customer services is required.
+The term, therefore, does not imply guilt or innocence; or,

 Unfounded: to reflect cases where there is no evidence or proper basis which supports the allegation being made.